 Helen Vidal Harris b.
 1834 d.
 1860Helen married Maurice Portman, the younger son of Lord Portman, in 1856.
 They had two children.
 Helen died following the delivery of their third child.

 George Becher Harris b.
 1836 d.
 1923George married Elizabeth Lucy Ronalds, from Raleigh Township, near Chatham, in 1867.
 Also a member of Harris Brothers, he was later in real estate.
 In his youth, he was a good rower and cricket player.
 He and Lucy raised their four children at Raleigh House, a few blocks north of Eldon House, until Edward’s financial crisis brought them back to Eldon House in 1887.
 Lucy’s inheritance, received in the 1890s, greatly improved the family.
 Their children, Ronalds and Amelia (Milly), would eventually live in Eldon House.

 Teresa Newcome Julia Eveleigh Harris

 Teresa Newcome Julia Eveleigh Harris b.
 1839 d.
 1928Teresa married her first husband William John Scott, in 1859.
 She accompanied him on several trips, including one to India during which he died.
-In 1877 she married an explorer, St. George Littledale, and with him journeyed to places rarely seen by women, including Tibet.
+In 1877 she married an explorer, St. George Littledale, and with him journeyed to places rarely seen by women of European descent, including Tibet.